Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: AB-GMRES method

+The (relaxed) Kaczmarz method is given below.
+We will call it the Kaczmarz method for short in the following.

-Instead of using the rows of the coefficient matrix $A$ in the consecutive order, Ansorge~\cite{A84} proposed selecting the $i_k$th row corresponding to the residual component with maximum absolute value.
+Instead of using the rows of the coefficient matrix $A$ consecutively, Ansorge~\cite{A84} proposed selecting the $i_p$th row corresponding to the residual component with maximum absolute value for the $p$th iteration.
 We will call this method the greedy Kaczmarz method, or GK method for short.
 See also~\cite{S40} for earlier work.
-Another approach is to choose the $i_k$th row randomly~\cite{SV09}, which is called the randomized Kaczmarz (RK) method.
+Another approach is to choose the $i_p$th row randomly for the $p$th iteration~\cite{SV09}, which is called the randomized Kaczmarz (RK) method.
 Finally, Bai and Wu~\cite{BW18} combined these two ideas to propose a more effective probability criterion, which aims to diminish entries of the residual vector with relatively large absolute value at each iteration.
 We will call the corresponding algorithm the greedy randomized Kaczmarz (GRK) method.
 These algorithms are called Kaczmarz-type methods.
 It can be proved that GK, RK and GRK methods converge to the minimum-norm solution whether the system is overdetermined or underdetermined and the coefficient matrix has full rank or is rank deficient~\cite{P18}.
 The algorithms of GK, RK and GRK are given below.

 In Algorithms~\ref{RKMM} and~\ref{GRKMM}, Pr($\text{row}=i$) represents the probability of selecting the $i$th row of the matrix $A$ as the working row of this iteration.